TZstatsADS/ads-spring2023-project1-zhuyiming0816/README.md

 Term: Spring 2023

-+ Projec title: Lorem ipsum dolor sit amet
++ Projec title: Philosophers from which prefer long sentences
-+ This project is conducted by [your name]
++ This project is conducted by Yiming Zhu

-+ Project summary: [a short summary] Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: I wonder if the different teaching methods in different schools will affect the language models of philosophers.
+For example, some colleges choose textbooks, so philosophers in that college tend to choose longer philosophical sentences.
+To investigate this question, I choose two schools that I am interested most, analytic and aristotle.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.